Groupon eyes restaurants with nationwide POS offering

-SAN FRANCISCO (Reuters) - Groupon Inc launched a point-of-sale service called Breadcrumb across the United States on Wednesday as the world’s largest daily deal company tries to win more restaurants as clients.
+SAN FRANCISCO, Oct 10 (Reuters) - Groupon Inc launched a point-of-sale service called Breadcrumb across the United States on Wednesday as the world’s largest daily deal company tries to win more restaurants as clients.

 Breadcrumb is a sales, order management and reporting system for restaurants, bars and cafes that runs on Apple Inc’s iPad.
 It was designed a start-up founded by Seth Harris.
 Groupon acquired the business in May.